Papua New Guinea

 The different histories between Australia and New Zealand are also reflected in the identities of the respective indigenous populations.
 The Maori have a warrior-style identity but feel that their treaty with the British was never honoured by the other side.
 On the other hand, the Aborigines have more of a victim identity.
 They feel that they were wronged by Christian missionaries and that their peaceful life was shattered by English soldiers.

 New Zealand is an environmental heaven.
 It receives high rainfall, has huge rivers fed by melting glaciers, and has nutrient rich soils.
-It is great for skiing, fishing, farming, bush walking or mountaineering.
-On the other hand, Australia's deserts, droughts, and leached soils are more of an acquired beauty, and for farmers they can be hell.
-The snakes of Australia generally stay out of harms way, but they can be intimidating for foreigners.
+It is great for skiing, fishing, farming, bush walking and mountaineering.
+On the other hand, Australia's deserts, droughts and leached soils are more of an acquired beauty and for farmers they can be hell.
+The snakes of Australia generally stay out of harms way but they can be intimidating for foreigners.